DerekCuevas/polar/README.md

 ## Purpose:
 A exploration into [parse](https://parse.com).
 > "Relax.
-Your app's backend is already done"
-- Parse marketing Team
+Your app's backend is already done" - Parse marketing Team

 I don't think this is necessarily true, something like this might work better,
-> "Parse, write your backend on your front end"
+> "Parse, write your backend on your frontend" - Me
-- Me